• Recipes

 STEP BY STEP PHOTOS ABOVE!Have a look at my step-by-step photo instructions, variations and tips.
 That way, you can get it perfect the first time you try it!

-Italian Minestrone Soup Recipe
+Authentic Italian Minestrone Recipe (Classic Vegetable Soup)

 Silvana Nava

-5 from 2 votes
+4.67 from 3 votes

 Print Recipe Pin Recipe Save Saved!